NIP-01: Basic Protocol

 Filters

-Filters specify which events to retrieve, with fields including: ids, authors, kinds, #e/#p/#t (tag values), since/until, and limit.
-Conditions within a filter use AND logic; multiple filters in a REQ combine with OR logic.
+Filters specify which events to retrieve, with fields including ids, authors, kinds, #e/#p/#t, since, until, and limit.
+Conditions inside one filter use AND logic.
+Multiple filters inside one REQ use OR logic.

 Primary sources: